schkovich/juju-rs/README.rst

 package managers, its available by default on ubuntu.
 Also recommended is virtualenv to sandbox this install from your system packages::

-  $ pip install -U juju-docean
+  $ pip install -U juju-rs

 Fwiw, currently the transitive dependency tree is PyYAML, requests, dop.